HenrikJoreteg/hjs-webpack/README.md

 Note that as per the suggestion [in the webpack docs](https://github.com/webpack/docs/wiki/configuration#output), the `OccurenceOrderPlugin` is already used so you will get consistent ordering of modules.

+### `urlLoaderLimit` (optional, number, default: `10000`)

+This is the default threshold to use for whether urls referenced in stylesheets will be inlined or extracted during build (we're just pre-configuring the [url-loader](https://github.com/webpack/url-loader)).

 ### `html` (optional, can be boolean or function)

 This option is `true` by default.
 This means, by default, we'll serve and generate a very basic HTML file that looks like this: